rajmangaltiwari/calculator/README.md

 # calculator
-build a working calculator using HTML, CSS, JAVASCRIPT
+build a working calculator using HTML, CSS